Sequoyahs Autumn Argument

 Policy

-- One of the easier styles for me to judge, fair game for most things from soft-left to agenda politics, will say I prefer topic DAs (esp w/ specific links to the plan) to generic ptx, not wild about tangential extinction impacts (do we really need to read ‘extinction’ on topics like “standardized tests?”)
+- Probably most comfortable judging this, fair game for most things, though I will say I prefer topic DAs (esp w/ specific links to the plan) to generic ptx, not wild about tangential extinction impacts (do we really need to read ‘extinction’ on a topic like “standardized tests?”)

-- Fine w/ specific plans and PICs, just be willing to beat back theory/T, not fantastic for both extremes of the nebel T debate
+- Fine with specific plans and PICs, not fantastic for either extreme of the nebel T debate

-- I need more competition established in the 1NC, I love good perm debates but 10 "perm do both" analytics with no warrant isn't it
+- 1NC needs to do more competition work in LD, love good perm debates but 10 “perm do both” analytics aren’t it

 - Case debates are great debates, do more solvency/link turns and not just 1 min of impact D after spraying 6 off (2NRs on case are always welcome btw)